The Boston School of Painting is now Polins Atelier. Please visit our new website.

 Studio Art Classes in Oil Painting – Drawing – Human Figure

 Jason teaches all studio art classes in the realist tradition of the early French academies and the contemporary European atelier.
-This style arises from Italian Renaissance Art and the Renaissance artists.
-Jason Polins embraces the academic approach of teaching realist art to his students in the style of the Old European Masters.
+This style arises from Italian Renaissance Art and also from Renaissance artists.
+Jason Polins embraces this academic approach of teaching realist art to his students in the style of the Old European Masters.